samtron1412/docs/tech/booting.md

 which is loaded into main memory.
     + Hard: after electrical power to the CPU is switched off to on.
     + Soft: power-on self-tests (POST) can be avoided.
+- All computing systems are state machines, and a reboot may be the only method to return to a designed zero-state from an unintended, locked state.

 ## Booting sequences